InvirganceOpenSource/convirgance-wiring/README.md

 ## Example

 Let's say we want to develop a system for building ETL pipelines.
-Operations might incldue loading a CSV file and running a SQL statement to transform the data.
+Operations might include loading a CSV file and running a SQL statement to transform the data.

 First we would create a library of the operations we want.
 We can optionally use the `@Wiring` annotation to create custom tags rather than referencing the fully qualified Java name.